FelixPetriconi/Submission_Web_Application/README.md

 Once set up chip in with issues and, if you are willing, pull requests.

-These two applications are straightforward, relatively small [Flask](http://flask.pocoo.org/) applications using [SQLAlchemy](https://www.sqlalchemy.org/) and SQLite.
+These two applications are relatively straightforward, relatively small [Flask](http://flask.pocoo.org/) applications using [SQLAlchemy](https://www.sqlalchemy.org/) and SQLite.
 There are the _accuconf\_cfp_ and _accuconf\_api_ packages which are the two applications, and the _models_ and _utils_ packages which are the shared packages for the two applications.
 [Jinja2](http://jinja.pocoo.org/docs/2.9/) templating is used for rendering.